apache/griffin/griffin-doc/service/hibernate_eclipselink_switch.md

 <h2 id = "1.5"></h2>

 #### Configure properties
-You need to configure properties according to the database you use in Griffin.
+You need to configure properties according to the database you use in Apache Griffin.
 Please see [Mysql and postgresql switch](https://github.com/apache/incubator-griffin/blob/master/griffin-doc/service/mysql_postgresql_switch.md) to configure.

 <h2 id = "0.1"></h2>